PoisotLab/ms_svd_networks/reviews.md

 possibly I would add data from other sources.
 Alternatively, I would recommend limiting the analysis to theoretical considerations.

+> As the data comes from multiple sources, we have decided to keep the analysis
+> as is.

 It is not clear which of the data present in the cited repository have been used, and who exactly prepared the database, when, and with which observational method.

-> This has been addressed in the previous comment
+> This has been addressed in the previous comment - additionally, our work is
+> fully reproducible, and the scripts used for analysis do give access to all
+> references.
+If the editor wishes it, we can compile a summary table with
+> references in the end, but we do feel like it would be overlong.

 ## Other comments